 Create a Distributed Cache

-This section will demonstrate how you can create a distributed cache through the NCache Web Manager and the PowerShell.
+This section will demonstrate how you can create a distributed cache through the NCache Management Center and the Command Line Interface.

 <server-ip>:8251